 Promise and Wiseman improve their education in Malawi

-Promise was orphaned and lives with her Aunt and four cousins.
-They don’t understand her goal to be a biomedical scientist.
-They tell her instead of reading she should look for a husband and have children.
+After Promise was orphaned she was raised by her Aunt who sells tomatoes.
+Her Aunt and cousins didn’t understand her ambition to study, and told her that instead of reading she should look for a husband and have children.
 In Malawi only 54% of children make it to the end of primary school, where there can be 160 children in a class.
-Promise has shown her determination to break the mould by staying in High School, with help from sponsors, and by achieving excellent grades.
-We are helping her to apply for medical studies.
+Promise was dertermined to succeed, and with our sponsorship to pay for secondary school she achieved excellent grades.
+She is now at university, studying to be a Child Health Nurse.

-Wiseman also couldn’t afford to pay for High School, but is now studying for a diploma in Computer Engineering, a very marketable skill.
+Wiseman also couldn’t afford to pay for secondary school, but with our help he graduated and has attained a diploma in Computer Engineering, a very marketable skill.

 “Without Care in Action I just can’t imagine where I would have been now.
 This programme helped me with all my needs for secondary school.
 To say the truth I am here because of this programme.”